Is Novak Djokovic Playing at the Highest Level in History?

 Late to the ball, Rafa only won one point on Novak’s serve in the first set.
 Trying to get Novak out of the zone in the second set, Rafa altered his positioning to play deeper behind the baseline, as he does on clay.
 But this also threw off his timing and range, and Novak exploited the opened angles.
 Rafa couldn’t even win the drop-shot and mini-tennis battles with Novak.
 Nothing could knock Novak from his superior level, perhaps the highest ever in the game.

-Winning the Grand Slam — all four slams in 2019 — would basically cement that argument.
+Winning the Grand Slam — all four slams in 2020 — would basically cement that argument.
+And if Djokovic can overtake Federer and win 21 slams, then there should be no doubt that he is the most successful male player in tennis history.

 (words and images copyright Christopher Johnson Globalite Media all rights reserved)